 You don’t need to get a certain accuracy in your homework to get the free updates.
 One of the most generous among EA review course providers.

 While the website boasts that they provide more products than any other vendors, it’s not entirely true.
-For example, they don’t have videos featuring instructors who explain selected multiple choice questions, nor do they have anything that is either visual or audio.
+For example, they don’t have videos featuring instructors who explain selected multiple-choice questions, nor do they have anything that is either visual or audio.

-If you are someone who learn by reading texts, this is no problem.
+If you are someone who learns by reading texts, this is no problem.
 Otherwise, you may get frustrated that you can’t listen to the audio review during the commute drive, or watch a quick video explaining an important concept.

 Many other providers have a free trial option.
 I’d like to see this in the future.

 Given its price, Phoenix Tax EA Review offers a decent product.
-The quality of the core products is good and they’ve had positive customer feedback in the past.
+The quality of the core products is good, and they’ve had positive customer feedback in the past.